 Generally, underwriters tend to view a history of colon cancer fairly seriously.

 What If I Had Advanced Colon Cancer?

-There are still life insurance options for advanced (typically Stage 3 and Stage 4) colon cancer cases.
+There are still life insurance options for advanced (typically Stage 3 and Stage 4) cancer cases.

 However, you will need to look beyond traditional life insurance.

 Guaranteed Issue (GI) is a guaranteed yes.
 Regardless of health complications, you will be approved for this type of coverage.
-GI is a form of whole life insurance with no medical underwriting.
+GI is a form of no exam life insurance.

 Keep in mind, GI policies are modest in size.
 However, some life insurance is better than zero life insurance.